PravinKadwe/pravinskadwe-ME_QKART_QA-Selenium-TestNG-Screenshot/README.md

 ## Modularise test code and debug issues

 ### Scope of Work
-  *Modularised existing test code for readability and to avoid code duplication *Fixed various bugs present in the existing code base for Register and Login pages *Used IDE debugger with breakpoints to find and resolve issues faster
+  1.Modularised existing test code for readability and to avoid code duplication 2.Fixed various bugs present in the existing code base for Register and Login pages 3.Used IDE debugger with breakpoints to find and resolve issues faster

 ### Skills used
 Java, Selenium, Locators, HTML, Developer Tools